 Staff will be trained to recognise the signs of a child who may be experiencing a mental health problem.
-King Athelstan Primary School aims to promote positive mental health for all staff and pupils.
-To do so, we take into account the government's Mental health and behaviour in schools guidance.
+King Athelstan Primary School aims to promote positive mental health for all staff and children.
+To do so, we take into account the government's Mental health and behaviour in schools quidance.

-Our mental health lead is: Denise Ramkissoon
+Our mental health lead is: Our mental health lead is: Denise Ramkissoon art therapy.

 School is engaged in the local mental health support team which includes a range of bespoke support for the school community.
 Staff are offered support through the DSLs and also through the staff wellbeing service.
-Pupils have access to support within the school and can be referred for services which include drama therapy and art therapy.
+Pupils have access to support within the school and can be referred for services which include drama therapy and

-Local partnership guidance Mind
+Local partnership quidance

+Mind